confidential-computing/governance/project-progression-policy.md

 All open source projects in some sense enjoy a level of promotion from community, user enthusiasm, sponsoring organisations and so on.
 Please note that in this section we discuss marketing as a measurable financial investment into CCC projects from the CCC outreach budget and staff.

 Since the Sandbox is for early stage, sandbox projects will receive minimal marketing support from the foundation.
-The Sandbox group as a whole may be promoted from time to time, which includes but not limited to the following activities:
+The Sandbox group as a whole may be promoted from time to time, which includes but is not limited to the following activities:

 * Developer community support: hangouts, meetups, events and (some) conferences
 * Digital marketing: help with online content, interactive tutorials, webinars, and social